Class Attendance Template

-The only downside to the update is that the names and IDs must be entered manually into each worksheet, or carefually Copying and using Paste Special > Values.
+The only downside to the update is that the names and IDs must be entered manually into each worksheet, or by carefully Copying and using Paste Special > Values.
 This change was necessary to make it easier to add names in subsequent months and sort alphabetically.

 How to Create Student Attendance Reports via Mail Merge

-There are quite a few tutorials online that explain how to use Microsoft Word to create form letters and other types of reports via a process known as a "mail merge."
-I'm not going to show a complete tutorial on how to use the Mail Merge feature in Word, but here are the important things you'll need to know if you want to use this class attendance template for creating student attendance reports.
+Note: There are quite a few tutorials online that explain how to use Microsoft Word to create form letters and other types of reports via a process known as a "mail merge."
+I'm not going to show a complete tutorial on how to use the Mail Merge feature in Word.
 Some of the instructions below are specific to Excel 2010.

 1. Prepare a letter or form in Microsoft Word.